evcu/evcu.github.io/_posts/2016-12-27-PruningReview.md

     - transfer&converge
     - iterate with prune+retrain
     - Stop when the goal is reached
-- They used Spearman's rank correlation to compare different saliency metrics with the optimal 'oracle' method(prune and measure $\delta E$), even though they pick only one neuron at each time.
+- They used Spearman's rank correlation to compare different saliency metrics with the optimal 'oracle' method(prune and measure $$\delta E$$), even though they pick only one neuron at each time.
 - First order Taylor approximation gives best results compare to 1)sum of weights(of a neuron) 2)mean 3)std 4)mutual info, which is trivial and expected.
 Why should mean of weigths of a neuron be a metric for pruning...
 - The first order approximation is basically the first term in the functions above

 $$\delta E=\sum_{i}g_i\delta u_i$$

 ### Comparing Biases for Minimal Network Construction with Back-Propagation, *Hanson et. al.*